USS Albacore (AGSS-569): Decommissioning

-A dockside retirement ceremony was held at Portsmouth Naval Shipyard on 1 September 1972, attended by Rear Adm.
-J. Edward Snyder, who delivered comments on behalf of Robert A. Frosch, Assistant Secretary of the Navy for Research and Development, referring to Albacore as "the submarine that gave its body to science."
+A dockside retirement ceremony was held at Portsmouth Naval Shipyard on 1 September 1972, attended by Rear Admiral J. Edward Snyder, who delivered comments on behalf of Robert A. Frosch, Assistant Secretary of the Navy for Research and Development, referring to Albacore as "the submarine that gave its [sic] body to science."
 Albacore was decommissioned on 9 December 1972 and laid up at the Naval Inactive Ship Maintenance Facility in the Philadelphia Naval Shipyard.
 Her name was struck from the Naval Vessel Register on 1 May 1980.

 Phases

 Operational history of the Albacore consisted of five phases (and an unrealized sixth phase):